ShaheenHossain/eagle-12.1/doc/python3.rst

   subtype of ``int`` (nor the reverse), and ``isinstance(value, (int, long))`` is thus generally necessary to catch all integrals.

-  For that case, Eagle ERP 11 now provides a compatibility module with an :py:data:`~eagle.tools.pycompat.integer_types` definition which can be used for type-testing.
+  For that case, Eagle 11 now provides a compatibility module with an :py:data:`~eagle.tools.pycompat.integer_types` definition which can be used for type-testing.